-Over the last two years, mindfulness and mental health apps have skyrocketed in popularity.
+Over recent years, mindfulness and mental health apps have skyrocketed in popularity.
 Self-care and wellbeing apps were named Apple's top trend of 2018 with an abundance of apps like Fabulous, Calm, Headspace, Shine, and Joyable packed with meditation techniques, healthier habits, breathing exercises, and audio pep-talks.
-According to Marketdata (via the Washington Post) the market for these kinds of services topped $1 billion in the US and have continued to release into 2019 and 2020.
+According to Marketdata (via the Washington Post) the market for these kinds of services topped $1 billion in the US.

 Self-care and mental health apps have become a viable market for business as more people are investing time in their mental wellbeing.
 Some apps are even taking it further by offering professional help to app users.
 But is e-counselling the way forward?
 Eliza is a visual novel that grapples with this complicated topic.
 Developed by Zachtronics, Eliza explores a future where digital therapy and e-counseling are an accessible and on-demand service available to everyone.

 The story is about a one-to-one AI counseling service named Eliza and the woman who created it, Evelyn.
 Eliza is an AI therapist that listens to patients and replies through a human 'proxy'.
 The company behind the AI, Skandha, believes that having a human proxy makes the computer's clinical script and sound warm and understanding.
 The AI listens to the user and then recommends breathing exercises, VR experiences, medication and the use of a wellness app.
 The story follows Evelyn as she decides to reconnect with the group who helped her develop Eliza.
 This might seem like science fiction, but Eliza was inspired by real projects.